 Request proxies are created by an application from a request agent in order to delegate requests to the specified target and with the specified semantic properties.
-See "create_request_proxy()" on page 262.

-the receiver

-'''
+See "create\request\proxy()".

+the\receiver

 readonly attribute object the receiver;

-'''

 This attribute is the proxy's typed receiver reference.
 The type receiver of a proxy supports the same IDL interface as the specified target and is where applications send their requests to be delegated by the proxy.